oscp/openshift-eventforwarder/README.md

 SYSLOG\_PROTO|Select tcp or udp for protocol.
 Defaults to udp if not defined| tcp SYSLOG\_TAG|Tag to send to syslog identifying the source.
 Defaults to OSE if not defined| OSE\_CORP DEBUG|Set to send to both standardout and syslog server.
-Defaults to FALSE | FALSE or TRUE
+Defaults to FALSE | FALSE or TRUE IGNORE\_SSL|Enable or disable SSL/TLS for the master api|Defaults to FALSE